microsoft/pbiworkshops/Query Folding In An Hour/README.md

 ![SQL Statement](./Images/SQLStatement.png)

-4. After the preview window has displayed the truncated results, press **OK** to proceed.
-5. Leveraging the Power Query Editor add an additional **WHERE** type of condition by navigating to the **City** column, alternate selecting a row that contains the term **Dallas**, **Text Filters** and then **Equals**.
+4. Leveraging the Power Query Editor add an additional **WHERE** type of condition by navigating to the **City** column, alternate selecting a row that contains the term **Dallas**, **Text Filters** and then **Equals**.

 ![Partial Fold Where](./Images/PartialFoldWhere.png)

-6. Within the Query Settings pane, navigate to the **APPLIED STEPS** section and review the steps to determine if query folding has occurred.
+5. Within the Query Settings pane, navigate to the **APPLIED STEPS** section and review the steps to determine if query folding has occurred.

 </br>

 ## Partial Folding Guidance
 If a SQL statement has been provided, this is the **ONLY** step that can be folded.
 All steps after the fact will have to be performed within the Mashup Engine.
-Much like a [SQL injection](https://docs.microsoft.com/en-us/sql/relational-databases/security/sql-injection?view=sql-server-ver15) this is to prevent potentially dangerous or malicious code from being injected within the original SQL statement provided.
 To leverage a custom SQL statement and the graphical user interface (GUI) of the Power Query Editor it is recommended to store this logic behind a [view](https://docs.microsoft.com/en-us/sql/relational-databases/views/views?view=sql-server-ver15) within your database.

 ___